The Vancouver Neighbourhood Food Networks supports Raise the Rates’ Annual Welfare Food Challenge, November 1-7, 2017

 How you can help?

-Vancouver Neighbourhood Food Networks participated in the Challenge.
-Read their stories below.
+Follow the Vancouver Neighbourhood Food Networks in the 2017 Challenge:

 Ian Marcuse, Grandview Woodland Food Connection